 92 – Have fun at Nona Adventure Park

-This inflatable aqua park is the first of its kind of Central Florida, and comes accompanied by a 60-foot climbing tower, intricate ropes course, and a dedicated wakeboarding arena.
+Located in Lake Nona, this inflatable aqua park is the first of its kind in Central Florida.
+It also features a 60-foot climbing tower, intricate ropes course and a dedicated wakeboarding arena.

 93 – Meet the locals at the Winter Park Farmers’ Market

-Fortunately, the market’s popularity hasn’t reached astronomical heights for tourists just yet, meaning that you can idle from vendor to vendor at your own pace, sampling scores of high-quality fruits and veggies.
+Fortunately, the market’s popularity hasn’t reached astronomical heights for tourists just yet.
+You can idle from vendor to vendor at your own pace, sampling scores of high-quality fruits and veggies.

 95 – Spend a day on a world-class golf course